ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 Once this command executes, theI can locate my new, generated HEAL-compliant data dictionary can be located in the `/output/` folderdirectory.

 If you do not enter a `--description`, it will produce an error for the JSON format:

 `JSON data dictionary not valid, see heal-json-errors.json`

-title

-At this point you can deactivate your virtual environment.
 ---

 ## Summary of Command Line Prompts